operator-framework/enhancements/enhancements/run-bundle.md

  1. OLM is already installed
  1. kube API is available with the permissions to create resources
- 1. kube server can see and pull the provided images (i.e. bundle and index)
+ 1. kubelet can see and pull the provided images (i.e. bundle and index)
  1. If an index image is provided, we assume that it has:
     * bash, so we can change the entrypoint
     * dependencies required for `opm registry add` so we can inject